zyangx/DeconmiR/README.md

 ```

 ## Example

-This is a basic example which shows you how to estimate cell proportions from miRNA profiling:
+We show an example of using this package to estimate immune cell-type fractions in adult whole blood.

 ``` r
 library(DeconmiR)